s0l0ist/node-seal/README.md

 2. Create encryption parameters and initialize the context (sets the library to work in a given constraint of parameters)
 3. Create or load previously generated public/secret keys
-4. Create some data to encrypt and save, send it to a 3rd party for evaluation, or evaluate locally
+4. Create some data to encrypt.
+Save it, send it to a 3rd party for evaluation, or evaluate locally
-5. Perform homomorphic evaluations on encrypted data
-6. Decrypt the encrypted cipher result
+5. Decrypt the encrypted cipher result

 ## Example